decaporg/decap-cms/docs/editorial-workflow.md

 From a technical perspective, the workflow translates editor UI actions into common Git commands:

-Actions in Netlify UI...	| Perform these Git actions
+Actions in Netlify UI ...	| Perform these Git actions
 --- | ---
 Save draft | Commits to a new branch, and opens a pull request Edit draft | Pushes another commit to the draft branch/pull request Approve and publish draft | Merges pull request and deletes branch

 ## Adding to your site